douglasgreen/config-setup/README.md

 This project uses the
 [GitLab script system](https://github.blog/2015-06-30-scripts-to-rule-them-all/).

-To install project dependencies, run `script/bootstrap`.
+-   To install project dependencies, run `script/bootstrap`.

-To set up the project, run `script/setup`.
+-   To set up the project, run `script/setup`.

-To lint the project, run `script/lint`.
+-   To lint the project, run `script/lint`.
+-   To lint:fix the project, run `script/fix`.

-To test the project, run `script/test`.
+-   To test the project, run `script/test`.

 ## Installing Dependencies